Get Tech Tips

 The Slow Death of the Honest Technician

-I was sitting in a session at the HVAC Excellence educators conference (which was excellent by the way) and my phone buzzed.
-So like a typical punk kid I looked down at it to see that my friend Josh had sent me a Facebook message asking if we served the East side of Orlando because he wanted an A/C maintenance on his home.
-I told him that we did not serve that part of town and I didn't think anything else about it.
+I was sitting in a session at the HVAC Excellence educators conference (which was excellent, by the way), and my phone buzzed.
+So, like a typical punk kid, I looked down at it to see that my friend Josh had sent me a Facebook message asking if we served the east side of Orlando because he wanted an A/C maintenance procedure on his home.
+I told him that we did not serve that part of town, and I didn't think anything else about it.

-So we go out to look at it, and sure enough.
-The system is BARELY low, like 3 degrees of subcool low and we added 1/2 of a lb of R22 (weighed in) and did a leak detection.
-Yes, there was a TINY leak in the evaporator coil so Josh will probably end up getting a system at some point… However, the other tech did not do a maintenance at all, he did not quote a coil or anything other than a system.
-He literally showed up, saw the unit was 14 years old, pulled out his leak detector, found a hit and wrote up a proposal for $5400.00.
+So, we go out to look at it, and sure enough, something's wrong.
+The system is BARELY low, like 3 degrees of subcooling low, and we added 1/2 lb of R22 (weighed in) and did a leak detection.
+Yes, there was a TINY leak in the evaporator coil, so Josh will probably end up getting a new system at some point.
+However, the other tech did not do maintenance at all.
+He did not quote a coil or anything other than a system.
+He literally showed up, saw that the unit was 14 years old, pulled out his leak detector, found a hit, and wrote up a proposal for $5,400.00.
 He tried to close the “deal” right on site.
-No load calculations, no looking at the ducts, just a leak detection, a proposal and run.
+No load calculations, no looking at the ducts—just a leak detection, a proposal, and run.

-He didn't clean the drain or the condenser coil, he hardly even checked the charge.
-Heck, Josh has a UV light that wasn't even working due to a simple loose connection, he didn't even look at that.
+He didn't clean the drain or the condenser coil; he hardly even checked the charge.
+Heck, Josh has a UV light that wasn't even working due to a simple loose connection, and he didn't look at that.

 The standard narrative is that there are just a bunch of greedy scammers out there trying to take advantage of people.
-Clearly this is true sometimes, but many times the story is longer and sadder than that, often this type of thing happens when well meaning people get worn down.
+Clearly, this is sometimes true, but the story is often longer and sadder than that.
+This type of thing often happens when well-meaning people get worn down.

 Tell me if this sounds about right.

-A new tech get’s hired into the trade, maybe he has some schooling maybe he doesn't, either way he get’s his EPA license and starts riding around with another tech.
-The tech he rides with spends most of the day complaining about his boss, dispatch, other techs, customers and politics but almost no ACTUAL training.
-When they arrive at the job there are two main objectives
+A new technician gets hired into the trade.
+Maybe he has some schooling, maybe he doesn't, but either way, he gets his EPA license and starts riding around with another tech.
+The tech he rides with spends most of the day complaining about his boss, dispatch, other techs, customers, and politics but does almost no ACTUAL training.
+When they arrive at the job, there are two main objectives:

 #1 – Get in and out as quickly as possible with as little work as possible.

 #2 – Sell as much as possible during that short time.
-This can be hard start kits, capacitors and surge protectors some places, IAQ products others and some it's always finding a way to push a new system.
+These can be hard start kits, capacitors, and surge protectors in some places, IAQ products in others, and for some, it's always finding a way to push a new system.
 For many, it's all three.

-After a few months the new tech is put into a van with some parts, pamphlets, invoices and proposal forms and set loose on the world.
-If he is smart, he realizes pretty quick that when his bosses talk about customer service what they really mean is making as much money as possible in a day with as few customer complaints and call backs.
-Usually, the easiest way to do that is to condemn everything , when a system is replaced nobody ever knows if your diagnosis was correct or not.
-When you do a PM there is always something you can point to as a major issue that gives you an easy out, cleaning after all does not ring the register.
+After a few months, the new tech is put into a van with some parts, pamphlets, invoices, and proposal forms and set loose on the world.
+If he is smart, he realizes pretty quickly that when his bosses talk about customer service, what they really mean is making as much money as possible in a day with few customer complaints and callbacks.
+Usually, the easiest way to do that is to condemn everything; when a system is replaced, nobody ever knows if your diagnosis was correct or not.
+When you do a PM, there is always something you can point to as a major issue that gives you an easy out.
+Cleaning, after all, does not ring the register.

 Techs justify their behavior

-When I was still in trade school back in 1999 I participated in a skills challenge against other students from schools across Florida.
-There was another guy who was already working in the field and I remember him saying “I never just change one part, I change as many as I can and the customers never know the difference and their unit will last longer”.
-I was appalled then as I am now by this type of thinking but I'm pretty sure he honestly believed he was doing the right thing.
+When I was still in trade school back in 1999, I participated in a skills challenge against other students from schools across Florida.
+There was another guy who was already working in the field, and I remember him saying, “I never just change one part.
+I change as many as I can, and the customers never know the difference, and their unit will last longer.”
+I was as appalled by this type of thinking then as I am now, but I'm pretty sure he honestly believed he was doing the right thing.
 He had been brainwashed into thinking that this was what being a technician meant.

-So this all begs a question, who is to blame and what can be done about it?
+So, this all begs the question: who is to blame, and what can be done about it?

 The Root Cause